Monday, June 20, 2011

 Fred Wolf opted not to do the show and the concept was shopped around until Ruby-Spears showed an interest in the brand.
-An unnamed “Hollywood animator” then created a production bible featuring summaries for the first 13-episode season and control art for all the characters, vehicles and locations.
+An unnamed “Hollywood animator” then created a production bible featuring summaries for the first 13-episode season and model sheets for all the characters, vehicles and locations.

 Exactly what universe this series would have taken place in is something of a mystery.
 Most of the Mutanimals were presented as unrepentant and often one-shot villains in the Fred Wolf TMNT cartoon, making a spin-off of that series highly unlikely (to say nothing of the legal issues, considering Fred Wolf owned that cartoon and Ruby-Spears would be producing this one).
 In the June, 1993 letters page of Mighty Mutanimals, Murphy said that the cartoon would “revolve around the return of Maligna”, with “return” being the key word here.
 The blog posts from Brown and Lavigne confirmed that plot synopsis, leaving me with the impression that the Mutanimals cartoon might be a spin-off from the Mutanimals comic.